Wide Band Interaction Impedance and Mode Excitation in Glide Symmetric Double Corrugated Waveguides for mm-wave TWTs: Glide Symmetry and Waveguide Geometries

 \subsection{Dispersion diagrams}

 The dispersion diagram of the modes of each waveguide is computed using the eigenmode solver of the commercial software, CST Microwave Studio assuming the metallic waveguides are made of perfect electric conductor.
-The unit cells are optimized to have the $n = +1$ harmonic of the EM mode interact (synchronize) with an electron beam with a charges' velocity of 0.28$c$ for the BB and BB glide cases, and $u_0=0.275 c$ for the BT glide case, being $c$ the speed of light.
+The unit cells are optimized to have the $n = 1$ harmonic of the electromagnetic mode interact (synchronize) with an electron beam with a charges' velocity of 0.28$c$ for the BB and BB glide cases, and $u_0=0.275 c$ for the BT glide case, being $c$ the speed of light.
 This leads to the following dimensions (in mm), $a = 2.7$, $b = 2.1$, $a_{pin}$ = 0.4, $h_{pin}$ = 0.9, $d = 2.2$.
 For the BB and the BB Glide cases, we assume $g = 0.3$ mm, whereas for the BT Glide case we have $c = 0.3$ mm and $g = 0$ mm.
-The values of $g$ and $c$ are equal for comparison purposes.
-(A further case of BB glide symmetry is analyzed in the Appendix.)
+The values of {$d$,} $g$ and $c$ are {the same in the three SWS} for comparison purposes.
+(A further case of BB glide symmetry is analyzed in the Appendix.).
 The obtained dispersion diagrams are plotted in Fig. \ref{fig:dispersion_diagram}.
-For reference purposes, the cutoff frequency of the straight waveguide without corrugations is 55.5 GHz.
-The double corrugation reduces the cutoff frequency of the Bloch mode in the periodic waveguide.

-We use the common definition for the Brillouin zone (BZ), which implies that the fundamental (0th order) BZ is defined for $-1 < \beta d/\pi <1$.
-Therefore the $n=1$ Floquet harmonic is defined for $1 < \beta d/\pi <3$, denoted as first high order BZ.
-In any periodic structure without higher symmetry (like the BB case), the modes exhibit band edges (between a pass and a stop band) at $\beta d/\pi = -1, 0, 1, 2,...$, where the group velocity vanishes.
-Something different happens for the glide symmetry cases, like the BB Glide and BT Glide cases: the group velocity does not vanish anymore at the BZ edges $\beta d/\pi = \pm 1, \pm 3,...$, because the upper and lower modal branches that were visible in Fig. \ref{fig:dispersion_diagram}(a) are now merged.
-This has a major implication since it is evident that there are wide frequency bands that can be synchronized with the electron beam, as apparent for the BB Glide and BT Glide cases.